 Affiliated committees are not committees of a council – they are independent.
-They are a group of parents who support the school and are legally bound by the Education Act.
+They are a group of parents who support the school and are legally bound by the Education and Children's Services Act 2019.
 They have their own constitution.

-Although they work independently, you might find you'll work closely with them on different tasks for your site (school/preschool).
+Although they work independently, you might find you'll work closely with them on different tasks for your site (school or preschool).

 When your site needs to hold specific events, an affiliated committee could help with: